djurasze/SociableDomainUnitTesting/README.md

 While sociable tests may seem like the way to go, they do have some drawbacks.
 One of them is the potential to create overly complex logic with too many responsibilities.
-With solitary tests, we can catch this more quickly because of the need to write mocks.
+Solitary tests, on the other hand, make it easier to identify this issue due to the requirement of creating mock objects.
 In the case of sociable tests, this can be hidden by our shared configuration.

 One of the advantages of testing, in addition to verifying the correctness of our code, is that it helps ensure our code is well-designed by encouraging us to properly organize it into modular components.
 For this reason, it's even more desirable to try writing our logic according to test driven development [TDD]